Introduction

 What is Full Manual

-⬥ It is also the style with the greatest degree of control over ability usage and flexibility in combat.
+⬥ It is the style with the greatest degree of control over ability usage and flexibility in combat

 How to Approach Using Full Manual